Key differences between delta-8 and delta-9 THC

 Another difference has to do with how the two cannabinoids are made.
 Cannabis plants are naturally abundant in delta-9 THC, making it easy to extract.

 Delta-8 THC is different.
 Although cannabis plants produce some delta-8 THC naturally, the amounts are very small and not worth extracting.
-That’s why all of the delta-8 on the market is made from CBD, the popular non-intoxicating cannabinoid.
+That’s why all delta-8 on the market is made from cannabidiol (CBD), the popular non-intoxicating cannabinoid.

 The process involves dissolving pure CBD in a solvent and adding a catalyst to produce a mix of delta-8 and other THC isomers.
 In that sense, the delta-8 THC sold on the market is not strictly “natural.”